Header image.jpg

 In 1994, Joel Kurtzman, editor-in-chief of US magazine Strategy & Business coined the phrase ‘thought leader’ as someone recognised “by peers, customers and industry experts[…] who deeply understands the business they are in, the needs of their customers and the broader marketplace in which they operate.
 They have distinctively original ideas, unique points of view and new insights.”

-For many years, we’ve read the viewpoints of CEOs in broadsheets, listened to speakers at industry events or even bought and studied the books of lauded business leaders.
+For many years, we’ve read the viewpoints of CEOs in broadsheets, listened to speakers at industry events or even bought and studied the books of business leaders.

-Although the role of influencers in a B2B context is still developing, when asked, business professionals are not constrained by fame or celebrity in their definition of an influencer.
+When asked, business professionals are not constrained by fame or celebrity in their definition of an influencer.
 In fact, according to a survey of built environment leaders [4], 44% defined an influencer as a ‘credible expert in a particular industry or sector’, versus just 20% who said a celebrity paid to promote a product.

 Until the dawn of social media, the platforms via which an individual or organisation could share a viewpoint, recommendation or even simple information were somewhat limited.